Cotoneaster frigidus

-It is widely grown in parks and gardens in temperate regions.
+It is widely grown in parks and gardens in temperate regions, and is commonly naturalised as a result of bird-disperded seed in Great Britain and to a lesser extent in Ireland.
+It is one of the parents of the very popular garden shrub Cotoneaster × watereri; this can be distinguished by its narrower, more lanceolate, slightly more glossy leaves with slightly grooved leaf veins, characters inherited from its other parent Cotoneaster salicifolius.
 The more compact cultivar 'Cornubia' (syn.
 C. × watereri 'Cornubia') has gained the Royal Horticultural Society's Award of Garden Merit.
 It grows to 6 m.